doanvalerie/pokemini-website/docs/implementation.md

 increments a counter and then yields control back to `GameLoop()`.
 First, we first enter the function corresponding to handling logic specific to the currently active page state.
-As is discussed earlier, we have a boolean variable `state.first_run` that is initially set to false right before transitioning to a new state, and which is then set to true after the first iteration of that particular state function completes.
-In this way we make the initial state logic, including rendering to the OLED, only execute once for a particular state.
+As is discussed earlier, we have a boolean variable `state.first_run` that is initially set to true right before transitioning to a new state, and which is then set to false after the first iteration of that particular state function completes.
+In this way, we make the initial state logic, including rendering to the OLED, only execute once for a particular state.
 Then, after the logic for a single iteration of that state function is finished, control is returned back up to the `GameLoop()`.